 Warburton Capital Management, LLC

-Warburton Capital Management has two certified financial planners (CFPs) on its team.
+Warburton Capital Management has certified financial planners (CFP) on its team.

-Warburton Capital Management, LLC has been a registered investment advisor since 2006.
+Warburton Capital Management has been a registered investment advisor since 2006.
 The firm's majority owners are Thomas Warburton, the firm's chairman and director, and Blue Sky Bank, a community bank with locations in Tulsa and Cleveland, Oklahoma.

 Warburton takes a team-based approach to managing its clients' finances.
 Uniquely, the firm also has what it calls a "resource team," which is a team comprised of attorneys, CPAs and insurance professionals who can identify gaps in the financial planning process.